 Special Conversion - An action taken by FEMA to convert a community to the Regular Phase of the NFIP without preparing a FIRM with detailed flood risk zones.
 The exact action taken depends on whether FEMA determines the community is "non-floodprone" or "minimally floodprone."

-Special Flood Hazard Area (SFHA) - The area delineated on an NFIP map as being subject to inundation by the base flood.
+Special Flood Hazard Area (SFHA) - The area delineated on an NFIP map as being subject to inundation by the 1-percent-annual-chance flood.
 SFHAs are determined using statistical analyses of records of riverflow, storm tides, and rainfall; information obtained through consultation with a community; floodplain topographic surveys; and hydrologic and hydraulic analyses.